stabilaprotocol/documentation-en/docs/introduction/dpos.md

 3. Vote counting

 During each maintenance period, the votes for candidates will be counted.
-The top 27 candidates with the most votes will be the witnesses for the next Epoch.
+The top 27 candidates with the most votes will be the executives for the next Epoch.

 ## Block generation mechanism
-During each Epoch, the 27 witnesses will take turns to generate blocks according to the bookkeeping order.
-Each witness can only generate blocks when it is their turn.
-Witnesses package the data of multiple verified transactions into each block.
+During each Epoch, the 27 executives will take turns to generate blocks according to the bookkeeping order.
+Each executive can only generate blocks when it is their turn.
+Executives package the data of multiple verified transactions into each block.
 The hash of the previous block will be included in each new block as the parentHash.
-The witness will sign the data of this block with his/her private key and fill in witness_signature, along with the address of the witness, the block height, and the time that block is generated, etc.
+The executive will sign the data of this block with his/her private key and fill in executive_signature, along with the address of the executive, the block height, and the time that block is generated, etc.

 Through storing the hash of the previous block, blocks are logically connected.
 Eventually, they form a chain.
 A typical blockchain structure is shown in the following picture:

 ![image](https://raw.githubusercontent.com/stabilaprotocol/documentation-en/master/images/blockchain_structure.png)

 In ideal circumstances, the bookkeeping process in a DPoS consensus-based blockchain system proceeds according to the bookkeeping order calculated in advance.
-Blocks are generated by witnesses in turn (see figure a).
+Blocks are generated by executives in turn (see figure a).
 However, in reality, the blockchain network is a distributed and untrusted complex system in the following three ways.
-- Due to poor network environment, blocks generated by some witnesses cannot be received by other witnesses in valid time (see figure b1 and b2).
+- Due to poor network environment, blocks generated by some executives cannot be received by other executives in valid time (see figure b1 and b2).
-- The normal operation of a certain witness cannot always be guaranteed (see figure c).
+- The normal operation of a certain executive cannot always be guaranteed (see figure c).
-- Some malicious witnesses will generate fork blocks in order to fork the chain (see figure d).
+- Some malicious executives will generate fork blocks in order to fork the chain (see figure d).

 ![image](https://github.com/stabilaprotocol/documentation-en/raw/master/images/longest_chain1_en.jpg)

 ![image](https://github.com/stabilaprotocol/documentation-en/raw/master/images/longest_chain2_en.jpg)

 As mentioned above, the basis for the blockchain system to operate normally is that most of the nodes in the system are honest and reliable.
 Furthermore, the primary guarantee for the security of the blockchain system is the security of the ledger, meaning that illegal data cannot be written into the ledger maliciously and ledger copies saved on each node should be consistent as well.
-Based on the DPoS consensus, the bookkeeping process is carried out by witnesses.
-Therefore, the safety of STABILA depends on the reliability of the majority of the witnesses.
+Based on the DPoS consensus, the bookkeeping process is carried out by executives.
+Therefore, the safety of STABILA depends on the reliability of the majority of the executives.
 STABILA has put confirmed blocks in the system which are irreversible.
-At the same time, in order to resist the malicious behaviors of a small number of witness nodes, STABILA recognizes the longest chain as the main chain based on "the longest chain principle".
+At the same time, in order to resist the malicious behaviors of a small number of executive nodes, STABILA recognizes the longest chain as the main chain based on "the longest chain principle".

 **The confirmed block principle**

-The newly produced blocks are in unconfirmed state, and only those blocks that are "approved" by more than 70% (i.e. 27 * 70% = 18, rounded down) of the 27 Witnesses are considered to be irreversible blocks, commonly referred to as solidified blocks, and the transactions contained in the solidified blocks have been confirmed by the entire blockchain network.
-The way to "approve" the unconfirmed state block is that the Witness producing subsequent blocks after it, as shown in Figure d, the Witness C produces block 103, the Witness E produces 104' on the basis of block 103, the block 105', 106', and 107' produced respectively by the Witness G, A and B, are also subsequent blocks of the 103rd block, which means these four blocks approve the 103rd block.
-It can be seen that when the block of height 121 is produced, the 103rd block becomes a solidified block, since by this time the 103rd block has 18 subsequent blocks, and the point to be emphasized here is that the Witnesses producing these 18 blocks must be different from each other and from the Witnesses producing the 103rd block.
+The newly produced blocks are in unconfirmed state, and only those blocks that are "approved" by more than 70% (i.e. 27 * 70% = 18, rounded down) of the 27 Executives are considered to be irreversible blocks, commonly referred to as solidified blocks, and the transactions contained in the solidified blocks have been confirmed by the entire blockchain network.
+The way to "approve" the unconfirmed state block is that the Executive producing subsequent blocks after it, as shown in Figure d, the Executive C produces block 103, the Executive E produces 104' on the basis of block 103, the block 105', 106', and 107' produced respectively by the Executive G, A and B, are also subsequent blocks of the 103rd block, which means these four blocks approve the 103rd block.
+It can be seen that when the block of height 121 is produced, the 103rd block becomes a solidified block, since by this time the 103rd block has 18 subsequent blocks, and the point to be emphasized here is that the Executives producing these 18 blocks must be different from each other and from the Executives producing the 103rd block.

 **The longest chain principle**

-When a fork occurs, an honest witness would always choose to produce blocks on the longest chain.
+When a fork occurs, an honest executive would always choose to produce blocks on the longest chain.

 ## Incentive model
 To ensure the safe and efficient operation of the blockchain system, STABILA sets up an incentive model to encourage node participation and network expansion.
-Witnesses who complete block production tasks will be rewarded with STB.
-The model also specifies that for every confirmed block produced by a witness, the witness will receive 32 STB.
-For the first 127th witnesses (including witness candidates) with the most votes, they will receive proportional rewards during the maintenance period of each Epoch.
+Executives who complete block production tasks will be rewarded with STB.
+The model also specifies that for every confirmed block produced by a executive, the executive will receive 32 STB.
+For the first 127th executives (including executive candidates) with the most votes, they will receive proportional rewards during the maintenance period of each Epoch.

 ## Proposal-based parameter adjustment
-An important characteristic of DPoS is that any parameter adjustment can be proposed on the chain, and witnesses will decide whether to approve the proposal by starting a vote.
+An important characteristic of DPoS is that any parameter adjustment can be proposed on the chain, and executives will decide whether to approve the proposal by starting a vote.
 The advantage of this method is that it avoids hard fork upgrades when adding new features.
 Currently, STABILA supports the following parameter adjustments:

 1. The interval between two maintenance periods